rouenlee29/about-me/_posts/2021-01-21-functions-are-not-ugly.md

 ### Before we say goodbye...

-To me, it is refreshing to think how mathematical functions elegantly demonstrate the process of mappiong in mathematical notations.
+To me, it is refreshing to think how mathematical functions elegantly demonstrate the process of mapping in mathematical notations.
 I hope you do too.